A guide to research and history of the Melbourne Cup and horseracing

-The intention of this resource guide is to highlight the range of sources held by the Library, and to link to online image and print resources.
+The intention of this resource guide is to highlight the range of horse racing sources held by the Library, and to link to online image and print resources.

-This will then enable the user to access Melbourne Cup material held in our various collections.
-It also provides information useful for any horse racing research.
+This will then enable the user to access Melbourne Cup material and for any horse racing research.

 The first Melbourne Cup was run on Thursday 7, November 1861, before a crowd of about 4,000.
 The race was won by Archer.
 Unfortunately two horses died after falling in the race.